Michael Carey (hurler): Minor and under-21

 Carey first lined out for Kilkenny as a member of the minor team during the 2017 Leinster Championship.
 He made his first appearance for the team on 8 April 2017 when he lined out at full-back in Kilkenny's 3–22 to 0–04 defeat of Westmeath.
 Carey won a Leinster Championship medal on 2 July following a 3–15 to 1–17 defeat of Dublin in the final.

 Carey progressed onto the Kilkenny under-21 team for the 2018 Leinster Championship.
 He made his first appearance for the team on 20 June 2018 when he was introduced as a half-time substitute for Ryan Bergin in a 3–13 to 1–17 defeat by Galway.

 Senior

 Carey joined the Kilkenny senior team prior to the start of the 2019 National League.
 He made his first appearance for the team on 17 February when he came on as a half-time substitute for Enda Morrissey in a 2–18 to 0–15 defeat by Limerick.

 Personal life

 Carey's father, D. J. Carey, is a five-time All-Ireland medal winner with Kilkenny.
-DJ Carey was jailed for 5 1/2 years in November 2025.